King-Derp/sentiment_pipeline/reddit_scraper/README.md

 # Reddit Finance-Subreddits Scraper

-A Python 3.10+ tool that continuously harvests submission data from key finance-oriented subreddits, stores it in a single CSV, and keeps the dataset current with minimal manual intervention.
+A Python 3.10+ tool that continuously harvests submission data from key finance-oriented subreddits.
+This scraper is a component of the larger Sentiment Pipeline project.

+For overall project architecture, data models (`RawEventDTO`, `RawEventORM`, `raw_events` table), and other shared components, please refer to the main project [README.md](../../README.md) and [ARCHITECTURE.md](../../ARCHITECTURE.md).
+This document focuses on the specifics of the Reddit Scraper.

 ## Purpose

-This tool collects Reddit submissions from finance-related subreddits to support downstream sentiment analysis and market-behavior research.
+This tool collects Reddit submissions and comments from configured finance-related subreddits to feed into the Sentiment Pipeline.

 ## Features

-*   **Comprehensive Data Collection:** Gathers detailed information about Reddit submissions, including title, score, author, comments, and more.
-*   **Configurable Scraping:** Allows users to specify target subreddits, keywords, and scraping frequency through a `config.yaml` file.
+*   **Configurable Scraping:** Allows users to specify target subreddits and scraping parameters via `config.yaml`.
-*   **Dual Storage Support:**
-    *   **Primary:** Writes data directly to a TimescaleDB/PostgreSQL database for robust, time-series storage and analysis.
-    *   **Secondary:** Saves data to local CSV files (in `../data/raw/reddit_scraper/`) for backup, quick local access, or alternative workflows.
-*   **Efficient Data Handling:** Uses `asyncpraw` for asynchronous API calls, improving performance and reducing wait times.
+*   **Efficient Data Handling:** Uses `asyncpraw` for asynchronous API calls.
-*   **Connection Pooling:** Leverages SQLAlchemy's built-in connection pooling for efficient database interactions.
-Support for external poolers like PgBouncer can be configured if advanced pooling strategies are required.
-*   **Idempotent Writes:** Designed to avoid duplicate entries when writing to the database (e.g., using `ON CONFLICT DO NOTHING` or similar, as per `scraper_implementation_rule.md`).
-*   **Graceful Shutdown:** Handles `SIGINT` and `SIGTERM` signals for a clean shutdown process.
-*   **Standardized Logging:** Implements consistent logging practices for monitoring and debugging.
+*   **Standardized Data Output:** Produces `RawEventDTO` objects for ingestion, as detailed in `ARCHITECTURE.md`.
-*   **Adherence to Project Rules:** Follows the guidelines outlined in the main `scraper_implementation_rule.md`.
+*   **Adherence to Project Rules:** Follows guidelines from `scraper_implementation_rule.md` and `ARCHITECTURE.md` regarding database interaction, logging, and error handling.
+*   **Primary Sink:** Uses `SQLAlchemyPostgresSink` with the `RawEventORM` model for type-safe, batched database operations into the `raw_events` table.
+This is the standard and recommended approach.
-*   **Flexible PostgreSQL Sink Strategy:** Offers two mechanisms for writing to PostgreSQL:
+*   **Flexible Storage Sinks:** Supports two PostgreSQL sink implementations for writing to the `raw_events` table:
-    *   `SQLAlchemyPostgresSink`: Utilizes SQLAlchemy ORM (with the `RawEventORM` model) for type-safe, batched database operations.
-This is the recommended approach and aligns with using Alembic for schema management.
+    *   `SQLAlchemyPostgresSink` (default and recommended): Uses SQLAlchemy ORM for robust, type-safe, and batched database operations.
+Aligns with the `RawEventORM` model.
-    *   `PostgresSink`: Uses direct `psycopg2` calls for database interaction.
-This option might be considered for specific scenarios but bypasses the ORM layer.
+    *   `PostgresSink` (legacy): Uses direct `psycopg2` connections.
+This option is available for specific use cases or backward compatibility but is not recommended for new deployments due to its direct SQL management and lack of ORM benefits.
-    *   The choice between these sinks is controlled by the `postgres.use_sqlalchemy` boolean flag in the `config.yaml` file.
+    *   The choice of sink is controlled by the `postgres.use_sqlalchemy` flag in `config.yaml` (see Configuration section).

-## Target Subreddits
+## Target Subreddits (Default)

 - wallstreetbets
 - stocks